 6. Close your garage door.
 Keep your garage door closed if you have exposed pipes in there.
 By keeping the garage door closed, you can help prevent cold air from seeping in and causing your pipes to freeze.

 If you have exposed pipes in your garage, it’s important to keep the garage door closed as much as possible.
 Exposure to extreme cold can cause pipes to freeze and burst, leading to a costly and messy plumbing disaster.
 By keeping the garage door closed, you can help to insulate the exposed pipes and protect them from the cold.
 In addition, it’s a good idea to keep a space heater in the garage during the winter months.
 This will help to keep the temperature inside the garage above freezing, further preventing your pipes from freezing and bursting.
 By taking these simple precautions, you can help to avoid a headache down the line.

 By following these six simple tips, you can help prevent a plumbing disaster this winter.
 Just remember to keep your home warm, let your faucets drip, seal any cracks or gaps, keep cabinet doors open, and disconnect garden hoses and sprinkler lines before the temperature drops too low!

 We’re wrapping this entry already as we have a long month ahead but feel free to explore our website and check out all the services we provide.
 At Metro-Flow Plumbing we strive to provide the best plumbing services to the Dallas area.
+Give us a call today at 214-328-7371 and our team will guide you from there..
 Come back next week for more plumbing tips and more plumbing fun!